Air pollution represents a major environmental health risk. The air quality index is a

 The “Hydrogen Roadmap: a commitment to renewable hydrogen” is the document approved by the Council of Ministers to promote the deployment of this sustainable energy vector, which will be key for Spain to achieve climate neutrality, with a 100% renewable electricity system, by 2050 at the latest.

 Hydrogen stations are service stations that supply hydrogen to vehicles that use this fuel.
-At the moment, there are five hydrogen stations in Spain located in Seville, Zaragoza, Huesca, Albacete and Puertollano, although they are not for public use.
+At the moment, there are six hydrogen stations in Spain located in Madrid, Seville, Zaragoza, Huesca, Albacete and Puertollano, although they are not for public use.
 The Hydrogen Road Map approved by the Spanish Government sets out a plan to implement a network with a minimum of 100 hydrogen stations by 2030.

 The Just Transition Strategy is one of the three pillars of the Strategic Energy and Climate Framework approved by the Spanish Government in 2019.
 It aims to optimise the employment outcomes of the Ecological Transition and to ensure that people and regions make the most of the opportunities of this transition and that no one is left behind.